Rainier-Digital-Solutions/rds-2.0/content/blogs/how-slow-websites-are-losing-you-customers-and-rankings.md

 ## The Speed Imperative

 Think about the last time you landed on a website that crawled along like a tortoise.
 Did you stick around, patiently waiting for it to load?
 Probably not.
 You hit the back button and explored other options.
 Well, you're not alone.
-Research shows that ***47%*** of **consumers expect a web page to load in 2 seconds or less**, and 40% will abandon a website that takes more than 3 seconds to load[^1^].
+Research shows that <a href="https://blog.kissmetrics.com/wp-content/uploads/2011/04/loading-time.pdf" target="_blank" rel="noopener noreferrer follow" class="underline decoration-primary">***47%*** of **consumers expect a web page to load in 2 seconds or less**</a>, and 40% will abandon a website that takes more than 3 seconds to load.

 ## The Bounce Rate Blues